List of The Inbetweeners characters: Jay Cartwright

-Jay's only friend who genuinely likes him is Neil, mostly because he is naïve enough to believe Jay's stories.
+Jay's only friend who truly likes him is Neil, mostly because he is naïve enough to believe Jay's stories.
 Another recurring theme of Jay's character is that he often steals things, such as hair removal cream ("Duke of Edinburgh Awards") and a flyer for a house party ("Will's Birthday") from a girl named Sadie Cunningham during registration.
-He also often gets Simon into trouble for things he had said, most notably getting Simon throttled by a man after Jay shouts "bus wankers!" through the car window.
-By the start of the third series, Jay is driving his Mum's car.
-His driving skills are awful, making Will "feel like Princess Diana", and he later reveals that he has not yet passed his test and is only able to drive on the pretext that Neil is "giving him a lesson".
+He also often gets Simon into trouble for things that he had said or done, for example getting Simon throttled by a man after Jay shouts "bus wankers!" through the car window.
+By the start of the third series, Jay has supposedly passed his driving test, driving his Mum's car.
+His driving skills are awful, making Will "feel like Princess Diana", and he later reveals that he has, in fact, not yet passed his test and is only able to drive on the pretext that Neil is giving him a lesson.

+Jay's idea of a lads' holiday to Malia, Crete sets up the events of the first film, promising a two-week long "mental holiday full of sun, sea, sex, sand, booze, sex, minge, fanny and tits, and booze, and sex."
+However, he still experiences little success with women, until he meets Jane (whom he first disregards for being "fat") who can see through his facade.
+Jay eventually learns to overcome his shallowness and begins a relationship with Jane.
+He also begins to show a softer side towards his friends in the film, such as buying Simon tickets for the boat party (albeit he rips them up after they fight), displaying sadness that Simon will soon leave for university, and offering a very intoxicated Will his bed for the night in lieu of an ants' nest.